-After a contract has been concluded, a discontinuation may not be effected solely on the grounds that the consumer has not furnished collateral or paid in advance.
+After a contract has been concluded, a discontinuation may not be effected solely on the grounds that the consumer has not furnished collateral.

 If the circumstances give cause to fear that a discontinuation of the supply would involve not insignificant personal injury or substantial property damage, the supply of electricity may not be discontinued.
 However, this does not apply if the consumer has acted improperly.